Last updated on September 5th, 2020 at 11:00 am

 26.6 — South Pine Channel Bridge, east end of bridge, oceanside

 27.5 — Boondocks Grille and Drafthouse.
-Hot spot with a huge covered tiki bar and restaurant featuring entertainment in season.
+Hot spot with largest tiki bar in the Keys, featuring entertainment in season.
 Performers often add this venue to their Key West bookings.

 26.0 — Niles Channel Bridge, middle.